-3.1 A student's personal and sensitive personal data may be disclosed as appropriate where a member of staff considers that there are legitimate reasons under the Data Protection Act for doing so, unless a student explicitly requests that this does not happen.
+A student's personal and sensitive personal data may be disclosed as appropriate where a member of staff considers that there are legitimate reasons under the UK's data protection laws for doing so, unless a student explicitly requests that this does not happen.
 Further advice on this can be sought from the University's Information Compliance Officer.